Domain Testing

 Laravel for Business Professionals

 As technology becomes central to modern business functions, professionals in marketing, finance, and operations increasingly want to tackle projects traditionally reserved for software developers.
-Having transitioned from corporate law to marketing and then to software development, I’ve gathered tips to make this journey easier and more enjoyable.
+Having transitioned from corporate law to marketing and then to software development, I’ve gathered tips to make the journey into vibe coding easier and more enjoyable.

-Modern AI tools lower the barrier to entry for coding.
-My goal here isn’t to turn you into a software engineer—it’s to help you better understand and work with complex business systems.
-You can use Laravel with modern AI coding tools to explore, tweak and build business workflows in hours that would have traditionally taken weeks to implement.
+Modern AI tools significantly lower the barrier to entry for coding, but there is still a learning curve to being productive in a business setting.
+My goal here isn’t to turn you into a full-time software engineer, instead the goal is for you to use AI to better understand and work with complex business systems.
+You can use modern AI coding tools to explore, tweak and build business workflows in hours that would have traditionally taken weeks to implement.

 Why Laravel?